-You’ve done your Ucas application, your offers have come in, but now there’s another important application to do – your student accommodation.
+You’ve submitted your Ucas application and your offers have started coming in, but now there’s another important application on your to-do list – your student accommodation.
 So how does the process work?

 Before you start looking at rooms, you need to work out what you can, realistically, afford.
 Contract lengths are usually around 40 weeks (you don’t have to pay for halls during the summer holidays – but you will through Christmas and any other holidays).
-If you were to pay £100 a week for 40 weeks, that adds up to £4,000.
-To put this into perspective, the maximum non-means tested maintenance loan you’d get from Student Finance England in 2017-18 was £3,928 or £5,479 for students studying in London (another good reason to means-test what you’re able to get too).
+So if you were to pay, for example, £100 a week for 40 weeks, that adds up to £4,000.

-If you’ve got another source of income to factor in (savings, a part-time job lined up, the bank of mum and dad?), this will increase your options.
+If you’ve got another source of income to factor in – whether savings, a part-time job or the bank of mum and dad – this will increase your options.
 But make sure you don’t forget about all the other things you need to budget for.

 LocationLocation is another important factor to weigh up when choosing accommodation, and often impacts on how much you’ll pay.
-Student digs further away from the campus tend to be slightly cheaper, cities more expensive –and London is in a price bracket of its own!
+Student digs further away from the campus tend to be slightly cheaper, while cities are more expensive – and London is in a price bracket of its own!
 You should consider:

 FacilitiesNext on your checklist, the facilities:

-What extras are included?
-Are all the bills covered or any there any one-off payments you'll need to factor in?
-Is there a regular cleaner for example?
-In halls, you might have a uni bus pass or access to the uni gym included
+Extras: Are all the bills covered or any there any one-off payments you'll need to factor in?
+Is there a regular cleaner, for example?
+In halls, you might have a uni bus pass or access to the uni gym included.

 Private halls, living at home and more – your halls alternatives